asmarubiya/Youtube_Clone/README.md

 ![YouTube Thumbnail](https://i.ibb.co/4R5RkmW/Thumbnail-5.png)

-## About This Project
+## Project Overview

 This project demonstrates how to build a modern YouTube clone using React JS and Material UI 5.
-It showcases advanced frontend development techniques and the integration of sleek, responsive design elements.
+It showcases advanced frontend development techniques and the integration of sleek, responsive design elements. 🚀

+Explore the live project [here](https://youtube-clone-ten-lime.vercel.app/). 🎥

 ### Key Features